Is home insurance required to buy a home?

 During the mortgage approval process, your loan specialist will let you know when to buy homeowners insurance.
 However, you can start shopping for a policy as soon as you've solidified your new address.
 Shopping for homeowners insurance early gives you more time to select the right policy and look into ways you can save.

 While your lender may provide a referral, it's a good practice to compare pricing, coverages, and consumer reviews before making a final choice.
 You can often save money by bundling homeowners and auto insurance with the same insurer.
+Learn more about switching your homeowners insurance.

 What to look for in a home insurance policy